 Instructions

-- For the custard: Whisk together sugar, cornstarch, salt, buttermilk, and lemon juice in a saucepan.
+- For the custard: Remove the zest from both lemons and set aside.
+Whisk together sugar, cornstarch, salt, buttermilk, and juice from both lemons (about 1/2 cup) in a saucepan.
 Cook over medium heat, stirring constantly, until thickened and bubbly.

 - Stir about ¼ of mixture into egg yolks; add egg yolk mixture back into saucepan, stirring constantly.
 Cook over medium heat, stirring constantly, 2 min.